High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Model

 $\hbar$ is the reduced Planck constant, $\Theta_{\rm ex, \mu}=\Phi_{\rm ex,\mu}/\phi_0$ is an angle defined with the external flux $\Phi_{\rm ex, \mu}$, $\phi_0=\hbar/(2e)$ is the reduced flux quantum, $\hbar W = e^2M^{-1}/2$ with a capacitor matrix $M$ ($M_{ii}=\sum_{j=1}^7C_{ij}$ and $M_{ij}=-C_{ij}$ for $i\neq j$), and $\hbar \omega_{C_{ij}}=e^2/(2C_{ij})$ (for $i\neq j$), with the elementary charge $e$.
 Operators $\hat{n}_i$, $\hat{\varphi}_{i}$, and $\hbar\omega_{J_i}=\phi_0 I_{ci}$ are, respectively, the Cooper-pair number operator, the phase difference operator, and the Josephson energy for the $i$th Josephson junction.
 Operators $\hat{n}_i$ and $\hat{\varphi}_{i}$ satisfy the canonical commutation relation $[\hat{\varphi}_{i}, \hat{n}_j]=i\delta_{i,j}$.

+In numerical simulations of superconducting quantum computers, effective models derived by approximating the rigorous circuit ones are widely used \cite{yan2018tunable,PRXSTC, RiggettiSTC,STCChinese, IBMSTC,YanSTCCZ,TheoriticalSTCcrosstalk2022}.
+The reason for this is that these models are intuitive and computationally light.
+However, these effective models may lead to inaccurate results compared to rigorous ones like the above.
+Therefore, in this study, we use the above rigorous superconducting circuit model without approximations, focusing on demonstrating the performance in an ideal situation in the absence of decoherence as rigorously as possible.
+In the case of a two-qubit system, it has already been reported that such simulation results are in excellent agreement with experimental ones\cite{RikenToshiba2024}.

 The Hamiltonian in Eq.\ (\ref{eq:Hamiltonian}) is represented by a $(2N+1)^7\times(2N+1)^7$ matrix, where $N$ is a cutoff for the Cooper-pair number (see Appendix \ref{sec:MatrixRepresentation}).
-In this work, we choose $N=10$ for sufficient convergence of energies.
-Note that calculations of this size are too heavy to perform in a naive manner.
-To reduce the computational cost, we use the dimension reduction technique explained in Appendix \ref{sec:simulation}.
+In this work, we choose $N=10$ so that the energies converge sufficiently.
+The matrix size of the Hamiltonian of our three-qubit system $(1801088541\times1801088541)$ is 85766121 times larger than the one in the two-qubit systems studed in Refs.\ \cite{goto2022DTC,KG2023} $(194481\times194481)$.
+Note that calculations of this size are too heavy to perform in a naive manner, e.g., by directly using QuTip\cite{qutip1,qutip2}.
+Due to these difficulties, there have been no studies that conducted gate simulations for multi-qubit systems coupled via tunable coupler using rigorous circuit models, to the best of our knowledge.
+We overcome this difficulty introducing the dimension reduction technique in Appendix \ref{sec:simulation}.
 We have confirmed that calculated energies and gate fidelities converge with errors of the orders of sub-kHz and $10^{-5}$, respectively.
 Therefore, in this work we evaluate residual couplings up to 1-kHz rounding off the sub-kHz fractions and the gate fidelities up to 4-digit precision rounding off the fifth decimal place.

 The eigenfrequencies of the three-qubit system and corresponding eigenstates are denoted by $\omega_{Q_1,Q_2,Q_3,C_4,C_5,C_6,C_7}$ and $\ket{Q_1,Q_2,Q_3,C_4,C_5,C_6,C_7}$ ($Q_i, C_i \in {0,1,2,\cdots}$), respectively.
 Since we are mainly interested in the qubit subspace, we also use notations $\omega_{Q_1,Q_2,Q_3}\equiv\omega_{Q_1,Q_2,Q_3,0,0,0,0}$ and $\ket{Q_1,Q_2,Q_3}\equiv\ket{Q_1,Q_2,Q_3,0,0,0,0}$.
 Hereafter, we set $\omega_{0,0,0}$ to 0.